Golf Tutorials

 Step 1: Get the Set-Up Right

 A good sweep starts before you even move the club.
 Your setup is the foundation.
+Understanding your golf ball address is key.

 • Move the Ball Forward: This is the most significant change.
 For a sweeping motion, you need to catch the ball at the absolute bottom of your swing arc, or slightly on the upswing.
-To do this, play the ball more forward in your stance than you typically would for an iron shot. Đối với gỗ Fairware fairway, hay hybrid, hãy xem bên trong gót chân ở trơóck.
-With long irons, moving the ball off the nose may be a bit overwhelming, instead, opt for 3-4" inches instead fo all 12.
-TThis single adjustment repositions the low point of what wouldhave an adverse affect on its' trajectory by allowing it just come through its ideal zone without you need to consciously attempt that.
+To do this, play the ball more forward in your stance than you typically would for an iron shot.
+This adjustment repositions the low point of what would have an adverse effect on its trajectory by allowing it to come through its ideal zone without you needing to consciously attempt that.

 • Widen Your Stance: Take a slightly wider stance than usual.
 Picture a linebacker - they need a wide, stable base.
 A wider stance not only provides balance but also naturally shallows out your swing plane, promoting that side-to-side, rotational movement we’re looking for.